RgAnna/street_diorama_scene/README.md

 - Materials and textures fully customized inside Blender for easy adaptation and flexibility.
 - Suitable for use in visualizations, animations, architectural projects, and game scenes focused on realism.

-## Usage

-The model is ready for import into any 3D editor or game engine supporting Blender (.blend) or export formats such as FBX/OBJ.

-## Additional Information

-If you have any questions or need assistance with scene setup, feel free to reach out!

 __Contact:__ [https://www.artstation.com/rganna](https://www.artstation.com/rganna)